8 trends in mobile app color schemes

 Mobile UI design is never a ‘one-size-fits-all’ affair.
 There are multiple reasons for this.
 One is that a mobile app is a ‘System of Engagement’ (SoE).
 It’s not necessarily a transactional system.
 Transactional systems are often called ‘Systems of Record’ (SoRs).

 This principle doesn’t work with SoEs.
 A user has choices, many choices, in fact!
-If the UI doesn’t appeal to the user, he may not return to the app.
+If the UI doesn’t appeal to the user, they may not return to the app.

 Now, what do I mean by saying “appeal to the user”?
 Users are not one monolithic entity.
 They are numerous, with different requirements.
 The mobile app ecosystem isn’t a monolithic entity either, since there is a multitude of use cases.